raiden-network/paywall-legacy/server/README.md

 RD_NETWORK_ID = 5  # Network id - should correspond to the Network the Raiden node is running on.
 Currently only 5 (GOERLI) supported
 ```

-The flask application has then to be started with the environment ``RAIDEN_PAYWALL_SETTINGS` variable set to the configuration file path.
+The flask application has then to be started with the environment `variable RAIDEN_PAYWALL_SETTINGS` set to the configuration file path.